oxfordroadmap/vis/content/authors/admin/_index.en.md

     date_start: 2019-12-01
     date_end: 2023-01-01
     summary: |2-
-      * Designed an undergraduate program in Internet and New Media with a focus on modern skills for Product Managers, integrating conceptual knowledge of the platform economy and user experience with practical tools like GitHub, Python, APIs, and Artificial Intelligence (AI).
+      * Designed an undergraduate program in ***Internet and New Media*** with a focus on modern **Product Managers** competencies, integrating conceptual and practice knowledge across platform economics, user experience, GitHub, Python, APIs, and artificial intelligence (AI)
-      * Supervised several students, including three who graduated earlier than the standard timeline.
-      * Founded a university-level research center that produced the highest number of indexed articles among peer institutions.
+      * Founded a university-level research center that produced the highest number of indexed articles among peer institutions (a record unmatched by any other faculty member at the university)
       * Co-led the ESG Data-Driven Decisions Lab with multiple interdisciplinary and UN-linked academic reporting projects.
       * Chaired the 2019 WEDC conference on sustainable development, innovation, and ecosystems.
   - position: Associate Professor, Vice-Dean of Internet and New Media